Madlykeanu/Underilla/README.md

        generator: Underilla
    ```
    This will tell Spigot to use Underilla's chunk generator.
-6. In your server's root, create a new folder called `world_base`.
+6. In your server's root, create a new folder called `world_surface`.
-7. From the folder of your reference world, copy the `region` folder, and paste it into the `world_base` folder you just created.
+7. From the folder of your reference world, copy the `region` folder, and paste it into the `world_surface` folder you just created.
 8. If existing, delete the `world` folder fom your server's root.
 9. (Optional) Open the `server.properties` file in your server's root, and tweak the `level-seed` property.
 This has a direct impact on the generated underground.
 10. Run the server.